Aliu2211/Simple_SMS_Page/README.md

     SENDER_ID=your_sender_id
     ```

-make sure to run the backend on different window.
+make sure to run the backend on different window or use different terminals.

 4. Start the backend server: